faithchapel/checkin-suite/README.md

 # Check-In Suite
 This application interfaces with ministry platform to check people into events, create new families, and let families request their information to be updated.

+# Configuration

+### Service Reference
+To configure the application, first open the Visual Studio project.
+Click Project->Add Service Reference.
+Add your MP Soap API service URL in the Address field.
+Add the name "mpapi" in the namespace field.
+Click Ok.

+### Environment Settings
+In the CheckInSuite\Config directory open the Environment.config file Change the variables to reflect your API credentials and settings in your environment.

 # Database Modifications

 We added a few things to the exsisting ministry platform database for this application to use.
 For checkin-suite to work you will make these changes.